JarvisMesper/jarvis-the-nutritionist/README.md

 ## Technologies

-The chatbot is built with the [Bot Framework](https://dev.botframework.com) in NodeJS.
+The chatbot is built with the [Microsoft Bot Framework](https://dev.botframework.com) in NodeJS.
 It uses [LUIS (Language Understanding Intelligent Service)](https://www.luis.ai) to process and understand what the user is asking him.
-The bot talks to an API made with [Flask](http://flask.pocoo.org) in Python.
+The bot talks to an API made with [Flask](http://flask.pocoo.org) in Python and hosted on an Ubuntu virtual machine.
 This API retreive data from [OpenFood](https://www.openfood.ch).
-All of this is hosted on Azure for the demo.
+All of this is hosted on Azure Bot Service for the demo.

+Jarvis is able to understand basic questions like "Who are you?", both in french and english.
+He can retrieve product information when the user send him a picture of the barcode using [quaggaJS](https://serratus.github.io/quaggaJS/) library for the scan.

+He also remembers the product scan, and let you compare products together.

 ## Context